thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_3.md

 >```
 >The Python code is equivalent to the R code in terms of functionality.
 It creates a list called `s` that contains the elements `'apple'`, `'red'`, `5`, and `True`.
 Then, it prints the contents of the list `s`.

-This is a great start, but let's say I wanted to using Pandas rather than a plain Python list.
+This is a great start, but let's say I wanted to use Pandas rather than a plain Python list.
 I can continue to prompt and ask for this change.

 **PROMPT:**